Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Experiment

 \subsection{Quantitative Evaluation}

 \paragraph{Main Results.}

-In Table \ref{table:main_results}, we compare the performance of our \modelname with previous acceleration methods on the two prevalent LVLMs (\textit{i.e.,} LLaVA-v1.5-7B~\cite{llava1-5} and Qwen-VL-Chat-9B~\cite{qwen-vl}).
+In Table \ref{table:main_results}, we compare the performance of our \modelname with previous acceleration methods on two prevalent LVLMs (\textit{i.e.,} LLaVA-v1.5-7B~\cite{llava1-5} and Qwen-VL-Chat-9B~\cite{qwen-vl}).
 For LLaVA-v1.5~\cite{llava1-5}, we quote related results from~\cite{llavolta}.
-For a fair comparison, our meta-router is trained using the same FLOPs as the previous method~\cite{fastv} (\emph{i.e.,} removing 432 tokens and 4 layers), and this result is marked with $\dag$.
-In this table, we use $T$ and $L$ to represent the number of retained tokens and layers for clarity.
-From this table, it can be observed that our \modelname obtains better performance across eight benchmarks.
-Specifically, the average results can outperform the state-of-the-art method FastV~\cite{fastv} by 4.1\% while maintaining the same compression ratio of approximately 51\%.
-Moreover, when we further compress the model by only keeping 128 visual tokens and 24 layers, we observe that our method exceeds the SOTA~\cite{fastv} by 2.1\% with lower FLOPs.
-More importantly, compared to those retraining methods (\emph{i.e.,} the top portion of Table~\ref{table:main_results}), our \modelname still obtains a competitive performance.
+Our meta-router is trained under the setting of removing 400 tokens and 4 layers, and this result is marked with $\dag$.
+In Table \ref{table:main_results}, we use $T$ and $L$ to represent the number of retained tokens and layers for clarity.
+From the table, it can be observed that our \modelname obtains better performance across nine benchmarks.
+Specifically, the results show that our \modelname can outperform the state-of-the-art method FastV~\cite{fastv} by 3.3\% while achieving more compression ratio of approximately 6.8\%.
+In addition, when we further compress the model by only keeping 128 visual tokens and 24 layers, we observe that our method exceeds the SOTA~\cite{fastv} by 7.8\% lower TFLOPs.
+More importantly, compared to those training-based methods (\textit{e.g.,} RoE-LLaVA~\cite{RoE_LLaVA}, our \modelname still obtains the SOTA performance without updating the parameters of pruned LVLMs.
 Finally, we expand our approach to the Qwen-VL-Chat~\cite{qwen-vl}.
 The results show that the \modelname can be regarded as a plug-and-play module and conveniently transferred into other VL models.
 As a preliminary exploration, we also report different versions across various combinations of tokens and layers.
 Notably, \textbf{\textit{one-training is enough}}, these results can be directly obtained without retraining the meta-router.
 The flexibility allows the model to quickly adapt to different resource constraints and performance requirements.